 Augmented Reality (AR) has the power to change the way we look at things.
 Although AR was introduced years ago via Google Glass, that didn’t work out for consumers.
 People finally got on board with AR via Pokémon Go in 2016.

-However, we haven’t seen a plethora of AR applications flooding the app stores — until now.
-Last summer, Apple announced ARKit and this year, Google announced the release of more than 60 new AR apps in its Play store.
+However, we haven’t seen a plethora of AR applications for android and iOS flooding the app stores — until now.
+Last summer, Apple announced ARKit and this year, Google announced the release of more than 60 new AR apps in its Android Play store.
 While 60 isn’t a lot, both events are a noteworthy jump as AR becomes increasingly available and adopted by the masses.

 Augmented reality (AR) is an enhanced version of reality, creating the illusion that virtual objects are in the same space as real, physical objects by overlapping them via your smartphone or tablet.
 Unlike virtual reality (VR), in which you need a headset to enter a fabricated world, AR relies on your current devices, such as smartphones or tablets, making it more accessible and affordable.